Basics of Ambient Lighting

 Your ambient lighting plan may comprise both artificial light from light fixtures as well as natural light from the sun and moon that seeps in through windows.
 The mood of a room greatly depends on the way you organize ambient lighting.
 Even the style of the actual fixtures can influence the atmosphere in substantial ways.
 Why don't we go room to room and analyze each one in order to find a good ambient lighting solution.

 The bedroom can be a tricky area to light since it is a room of function and relaxation.
 While there should be enough light to tell the difference between black and navy blue slacks, a bedroom should retain its romantic and soothing qualities.
 The most classic setup for a bedroom is a single fan light with incandescent lamps, but more contemporary lighting solutions can provide a more even illumination and give you additional freedom in controlling the mood at any given moment.
 This can be achieved using a series of recessed lights, track lighting, or pendant fixtures along with some well thought out wall sconces that are controlled independent of the overhead lighting.
 Installing a dimmer for the overhead fixtures allows you to further adjust the brightness and mood.
 Installing a large chandelier can produce a very dramatic effect, but that requires giving up the ceiling fan.
+Check out these cool bedroom design styles.

 Ambient lighting plays a much less significant role in the bathroom than task lighting.
 Nevertheless most choose to light the bathroom with recessed ceiling fixtures or a small chandelier.
 Pendants can also be used effectively in the bathroom to provide a more contemporary look.
+Find inspiration in these bathroom design ideas.

 The living room is a great area for utilizing natural light from windows since most everything that takes place there is typically not private enough to worry about keeping curtains closed.
 This option provides a very natural, broad-spectrum light and even has the potential to keep a room warm during cold times.
 Be creative with the shape and trim work you choose for the windows to add architectural interest to the room.